richarms/mk_sched_opt/README.md

 - `--minimum_observation_duration`: Minimum duration of observations in hours (default: 0.5 hours / 30 min)
 - `--setup_time`: Setup time required before each observation in hours (default: 0.25 hours / 15 min)

-## Data Input
+## Input

-A CSV file containing data from approved SBs with the following input columns:
+A CSV file containing data from approved SBs (typically downloaded from the OPT) with the following input columns:
 - `id`
 - `lst_start`
 - `lst_start_end`